 A total of 72,143,708 Navitas Ireland Shares (as defined below) were validly tendered (and not withdrawn) pursuant to the Tender Offer.
-The "Tender Offer Consideration" for all outstanding ordinary shares of Navitas Ireland, par value of \$ 0.0001 per share (the "Navitas Ireland Common Shares") (other than the outstanding restricted Navitas Ireland Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Ireland Restricted Shares"), and all Navitas Ireland Series A Preferred Shares, Navitas Ireland Series B Preferred Shares and Navitas Ireland Series B-2 Preferred Shares (the "Navitas Ireland Preferred Shares" and together with the Navitas Ireland Common Shares, the "Navitas Ireland Shares") accepted pursuant to the Tender Offer, was comprised of (i) the aggregate offer price of 39,477,026 shares (the "Tender Shares") of the Company's Class A common stock, par value \$0.0001 per share (the "Class A Common Stock"), and (ii) the contingent right to receive during the five-year period following the Closing, but excluding the first 150 days following the Closing (the "Earnout Period"), certain additional shares of Class A Common Stock that may become issuable to equity award holders and/or warrant holders, will be comprised of up to 10,000,000 additional shares of Class A Common Stock in the aggregate (the "Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Class A Common Stock quoted on the Nasdaq Global Market ("NASDAQ"), for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.
+The "Tender Offer Consideration" for all outstanding ordinary shares of Navitas Ireland, par value of \$ 0.0001 per share (the "Navitas Ireland Common Shares") (other than the outstanding restricted Navitas Ireland Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Ireland Restricted Shares"), and all Navitas Ireland Series A Preferred Shares, Navitas Ireland Series B Preferred Shares, Navitas Ireland Series B-1 Preferred Shares and Navitas Ireland Series B-2 Preferred Shares (the "Navitas Ireland Preferred Shares" and together with the Navitas Ireland Common Shares, the "Navitas Ireland Shares") accepted pursuant to the Tender Offer, was comprised of (i) the aggregate offer price of 39,477,026 shares (the "Tender Shares") of the Company's Class A common stock, par value \$0.0001 per share (the "Class A Common Stock"), and (ii) the contingent right to receive during the five-year period following the Closing, but excluding the first 150 days following the Closing (the "Earnout Period"), certain additional shares of Class A Common Stock as specified in the Business Combination Agreement (the "Tender Earnout Shares"), which, together with the Merger Earnout Shares and certain shares of Class A Common Stock that may become issuable to equity award holders and/or warrant holders, will be comprised of up to 10,000,000 additional shares of Class A Common Stock in the aggregate (the "Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Class A Common Stock quoted on the Nasdaq Global Market ("NASDAQ"), for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.